SamDuan/ml-from-scratch/README.md

 # ml-from-scratch

+## About
-Implement machine learning algorithms from scratch, aiming to understand the underlying theory and methods
+This repo is a collection of machine learning algorithms implementation from scratch, aiming to understand the underlying theory and methods